decentraland/documentation/content/creator/sdk7/2d-ui/onscreen-ui.md

 A JSX statement can only have one parent-level entity.
 You can define as many other entities as you want, but they must all fit inside a structure with one single parent at the top.

-TODO: Can I have multiple JSX statements in a scene?